mqudsi/civil-footnotes/readme.txt

 === Civil Footnotes ===
-Contributors: defomicron
+Contributors: defomicron, mqudsi
 Tags: footnotes, post, posts, notes, reference, formatting, referencing, bibliography, citation Requires at least: 2.0
-Tested up to: 3.9.1
+Tested up to: 5.3.1
-Stable tag: 1.3.1
+Stable tag: 2.0
-License: GPLv2 or later
+License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create footnotes using a simple, easy-to-read syntax.
-Based on ‘WP-Footnotes’, a plugin by Simon Elvery, and Daring Fireball’s footnotes.
+Based on WP-Footnotes, a plugin by Simon Elvery, and Daring Fireball's footnotes.

 == Description ==

 # “Civil Footnotes is kickass.
 Works like a charm.” #
 —Daniel Ignacio

 Civil Footnotes is a WordPress plugin for adding footnotes on your blog.
 Civil Footnotes parses your posts for notes wrapped in ((double parenthesis)), which are then reformatted as Daring Fireball-style footnotes.